filipeborato/cep-cash/README.md

 - **API Endpoint**: `/cep/{cep}` (GET)
   - This endpoint fetches address data from the ViaCEP API for the given `{cep}`.
   - If the address is already cached, it returns the cached data from Redis.
-  - The cache expires after 1 hour.
+  - The cache expires after 24 hours.

 ### Example Request
 ```